 The recursive splitter we built is the right default for most use cases.
 It tries to keep paragraphs together, falls back to sentences, then words.
 The overlap parameter ensures that context at chunk boundaries isn't completely lost.

 We used OpenAI's text-embedding-3-small because it's the easiest to get started with.
-Here's how it compares to alternatives:
+Here's how it compares to the alternatives:

 | Model | Dimensions | Cost | Quality | Speed |